Particle production rate for a dynamical system using the path integral approach: Particle Production in Vaidya geometry

 An alternative explanation could be framed in terms of diminishing available energy, as the particle production itself may induce a backreaction on the spacetime, potentially slowing down the production rate over time.
 This occurs as the quantum field interacts with the background, effectively lowering the energy available for sustained particle creation.
 However, we do not address the backreaction effect in this work.
 Moreover, as the changes in the geometry slow down over time, the quantum field may evolve more adiabatically, resulting in a decrease in particle production as the system approaches equilibrium.

-Alternatively, we could state that the discontinuous change in the mass function at $v=0$ results in an infinitely high particle production rate, but as the geometry stabilizes, this rate diminishes, indicating the system's progression toward equilibrium or a lower energy state.
+Alternatively, from Figs. (\ref{Ia}), (\ref{Ib}) and (\ref{Ic}), it follows that the discontinuous change in the mass function at $v\rightarrow 0$ leads to a sudden change in the spacetime background.
+This sudden change introduces a highly nonadiabatic evolution of the quantum field, which ultimately results in a significant surge in the particle production rate at the onset.
+However, as the geometry stabilizes, this rate decreases, indicating the progression of the system towards equilibrium or a lower energy state.
+Moreover, to ensure a finite particle production rate, we omit the discontinuity point $v=0$ explicitly.
+The underlying reason is that, at $v=0$ the mass function itself vanishes for the first and third cases, although in the second case, a nontrivial dependence on $r$ will remain.
+However, from our very definition of $F(v,r)=1-\frac{2m(v,r)}{r}$ it follows that for the second case, $F$ is independent of any dynamical variable ($r$ and $v$) at $v=0$ which indicated the absence of any interaction, resulting in zero particle production.
+Thus, the parameter $v$ serves as a key indicator of the system’s dynamical behavior and the particle production mechanisms rely on non-zero dynamical parameters ($v \ne 0$) to generate mass or facilitate interactions.
+By omitting, $v=0$ we avoid scenarios where the mass function ceases to have physical relevance and ensure consistency with non-zero dynamical processes.
 It is important to note that all three mass functions discussed earlier satisfy the energy conditions outlined in \cite{Vertogradov}.
-There are several works that show that when a quantum field interacts with curved spacetime, the dynamic nature of the mass function can cause particles to form without breaking any of the known energy conditions \cite{Parker1, Ford, Birrell, Hiscock}. \\
+There are several works that show that when a quantum field interacts with curved spacetime, the dynamic nature of the mass function can cause particles to form without breaking any of the known energy conditions \cite{Parker1, Ford, Birrell, Hiscock}.

+Our findings align closely with Hawking’s quantum tunneling mechanism, revealing a shared foundational process where virtual particle pairs transition into real particles through the influence of gravitational energy.
+In Hawking's framework \cite{Hawking1}, this phenomenon occurs at the event horizon of a black hole, where the intense curvature of spacetime enables one particle to escape to infinity while its counterpart falls into the black hole, resulting in a net radiation of energy as Hawking radiation.

+In contrast, our model demonstrates a complementary mechanism of particle production driven by the interaction of quantum fields with a time-dependent curvature rather than a fixed horizon structure.
+The dynamic evolution of spacetime curvature acts as a source of energy that destabilizes vacuum fluctuations, allowing virtual particles to gain real energy and become observable.
+This curvature-induced production mechanism underscores a broader generalization of quantum field processes in non-static geometries, that highlights particle creation is a fundamental consequence of gravitational field dynamics, not confined solely to horizons but also may present in evolving cosmological and radiating black hole like scenarios.\\